 Whether you’re a DIY master, contractor or superintendent, you undoubtedly have a tape measure in your toolbox.
 With its compact design and ability to measure up to 100 feet in length at various fractions of an inch, it is one of the most well-known and often-used tools in construction.

-With July 14th being National Tape Measure Day and 2020 being the 152nd anniversary of its American patent, let’s take a look at the history of the tape measure and its modern uses.
+Let’s take a look at the history of the tape measure and its modern uses.

 In the early 1800s, many women in Britain wore hoop skirts – giant skirts with flat metal fashioned into a circle to create huge silhouettes.
 By holding a large bell shape, women were able to move around more freely while allowing staying cooler as the clothing was lighter than previous skirts.
 However, as quickly as the skirts came into fashion, they quickly left.